 According to the most recent statistics available from the American Cancer Society (2010), Prostate cancer is the second most common cancer found in men and is the #2 cause of male cancer death.
 As of 2010 there are approximately 217,730 new cases of prostate cancer diagnosed annual and 32,050 men die annual form the disease.
 More than 2 million men who have had prostate cancer at some point are still alive today.
 The good news is that the death rate from prostate cancer is decreasing and it is being found earlier.
 Most clinicians agree that improvements in screening technologies and treatment options are contributing to these improved outcomes.

 Brachytherapy treatment involves the placement of radioactive seeds, approximately the size of a small grain of rice into the prostate.
-Approximately 60 – 120 seeds are implanted through small needles into the prostate gland during this 1 hour outpatient procedure where you will be given either spinal or general anesthesia to make you completely pain free during the procedure.
-Your physician may request that you visit the facility a few days prior to the treatment in order to obtain current PSA scores and other data that will help in creating a treatment plan for you.
+Approximately 60 – 120 seeds are implanted through small needles into the prostate gland during this 45 minute outpatient procedure where you will be given general anesthesia to make you completely pain free during the procedure.
+The needles are placed through the perineal skin between the scrotum and rectum and not though the rectum so the procedure is less irritating to the prostate than the biopsy.
+There are no stitches and no scar.

 If your physician determines that your cancer is confined to the prostate gland they may recommend surgery.
 In a radical prostatectomy your surgeon will make a small incision or cut in order to gain access to your prostate.
 The prostate gland and a small amount of the surrounding tissue will be removed.
 You may be under general anesthesia (asleep) or you may be given medicine to numb the lower half of your body.
 The average hospital stay is several days and you should expect to spend 4-6 weeks away from work.
 After your surgery you will require a catheter for 1-3 weeks to allow you to urinate comfortably while you heal.
 The catheter will be removed at a follow-up appointment.